For guidance on the management of inflammatory bowel disease see Inflammatory Bowel Disease

 - Retention enema (liquid) 1g/100mL (£17.73 = 7 enemas)

 - Suppositories 1g (£40.01 = 1g daily)

-- Octasa® is used where release in the distal bowel is required.
-Pentasa® is used where release in the proximal bowel is required.
+- The BNF states that there is no evidence to show that any one oral preparation of mesalazine is more effective than another; however, the delivery characteristics of oral mesalazine preparations may vary.
+Oral Octasa® is recommended for use where release in the distal bowel is required.
+Oral Pentasa® is recommended for use where release in the proximal bowel is required.

 - Mesalazine intolerance occurs in up to 15% of patients, symptoms include diarrhoea, headache, nausea, thrombocytopenia and rash.